Sanctus_lid_off_violin.jpg

 From 2020 and into the Future

-From the beginning of 2020, Peter only produced rosins under the Cecilia brand.
-The new Cecilia rosin collection offers the original and popular Solo rosin together with the A Piacere and Sanctus models.
-A new addition to the professional line-up called Signature Formula has been developed as the flagship of the Cecilia rosin collection.
+From the beginning of 2020, Peter only produced rosins under the CECILIA brand.
+The new CECILIA rosin collection offers the original and popular Solo rosin together with the A Piacere and Sanctus models.
+A new addition to the professional line-up called Signature Formula has been developed as the flagship of the CECILIA rosin collection.
 As with his other rosins, this new rosin has received acceptance and accolades from professional musicians around the world.

 Sanctus, A Piacere, Solo, and Orchestra rosins have all been made under the ANDREA brand name.
 From spring 2020, Cremona in America began replacing the name ANDREA with CECILIA.
+Orchestra rosin has been discontinued

 There is no change in the rosin formulas whatsoever.